 Continue reading for a closer look at the mammals you're likely to see on the Bay, or if birds are more your cup of tea, be sure to check out our tips for birdwatching from the Ferry.

 There are three different types of seals in the Delaware Bay: Gray Seals, Harp Seals, and Harbor Seals.
-The Delaware Bay remains a popular site for seals tomblog1.jpg migrate during the winter.
+The Delaware Bay remains a popular site for seals to migrate during the winter.
 The most popular time to see seals along the Delaware Bay is during the colder months.
 Seals usually come out of the water to rest after they have eaten.
 If you catch sight of one of these amazing mammals, contact Marine Education, Research and Rehabilitation at 302-228-5029.